Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/DEVLOG-sean.md

 ## 2025-05-30: Add different drop speeds

 Implemented levels based on lines cleared and different gravitational strength based on levels to vary drop speed

+## 2025-06-01: Fixed level/line incrementation

+Lines cleared was being incremented twice per tick so deleted one occurence, and fixed to level up when greater or equal to 10 instead of greater than 10.